-Sun damage significantly affects our skin, damaging cells and proteins, contributing to skin cancer, and accelerating up to 80% of the skin’s natural aging process.
-So, whether you’re in your early 20s or late 60s; wear makeup daily or embrace the bare face; you’re a complete skincare addict, or do the bare minimum to get by, there’s one thing that you absolutely can’t avoid including in your daily skincare routine: sunscreen.
+Sun damage significantly affects our skin.
+It can harm cells and proteins, contribute to skin cancer, and accelerate the skin’s natural aging process by up to 80%.
+(Source) So, whatever your age or skin type, there’s one thing that you should always include in your daily skincare routine: sunscreen.

 Table of Contents

 - 1 Meet the experts:

 - 2 The dermatologist checklist for recommended sunscreens:

 Board-certified dermatologist based in Washington, founder and CEO of Skin Refinery, a virtual dermatology clinic, and a skincare and beauty content creator at Tea with MD.

 Dr. Caroline Robinson

 Chicago-based, board-certified medical and cosmetic dermatologist with subspecialty expertise in alopecia, preventative skincare, and ethnic skin dermatology.